 I have heard pastors say that the sermon on the mount should really be called the teaching on the mount.
 (The original is found in Matthew Chapter 5 and is also called The Beatitudes.)
 I imagine Jesus saying these words in a modern day version.

 Before he would speak, however, he would tell everyone to turn off their electronic devices.
 I’m sure there would be people snapping pictures and posting to social media and tweeting.
 But, he would encourage people to unplug from those devices for just a little while.
-I wouldn’t be surprised if he would also lead the group in a guided meditation to clear thoughts of the day, to be fully present, and to empty the mind in order to receive his message.
+I wouldn’t be surprised if he would also lead the group in a guided meditation to clear thoughts of the day, to be fully present in order to receive his message.
 He would then probably offer a short prayer much like our pastor says.
 It would be something along the lines of, “Dear Heavenly Father, help us to open our hearts, our minds, and our imagination to these words.”

 The Modern Day Sermon on the Mount